miles-1/SkillsGroup/python/lesson00/README.md

 Make a program that allows for a short & simple conversation with a user.
 Here are some things that can help you, with each topic bolded below:

 **Run a piece of code on a condition.** This is hugely useful as you can imagine.
 Simply type `if` followed by something that will be either true or false, then a colon.
+The code *indented immediately below* will be run only if the condition is met.
 If you have an alternative case, type `elif`.
 If you want a catch-all for everything that doesn't fit, type `else`.
 Anything that is indented below any of these three things will be run only if the condition is true.
 Here's an example:

 ```
 1  user_input = input("Type your favorite color between blue and red. ")